Daylight saving is not observed in Queensland, the Northern Territory or Western Australia

 All smoke alarms, whether ionised or photoelectric, hard-wired or battery-operated, are manufactured to a standard that requires them to have an effective life of 10 years.
 After this time, their efficiency can be compromised or they may malfunction.
 This is because of the long-term effects of accumulated dust, insects and other airborne contaminants, or from corrosion of the electrical circuitry.

-The use-by date, or date of manufacture, should be stamped on the alarm, so check this yearly when you change your batteries.
-If any of your alarms are 10 years old replace them straight away.
+The use-by date, or date of manufacture, should be stamped on the alarm.
+Check this yearly when you change your batteries.
+If any of your alarms are 10 years old, replace them immediately.

 The Right Set-Up

-As an additional safety measure, if possible install interconnected smoke alarms.
-That way if a fire breaks out at one end of the house and triggers an alarm, all the other alarms in the house will go off too – so no matter where you are in your home, you’ll always get a warning.
+As an additional safety measure, install interconnected smoke alarms.
+That way, if a fire breaks out at one end of the house and triggers an alarm, all the other alarms will go off too – so no matter where you are in your home, you’ll always get a warning.
 This is especially important if your children’s bedrooms are in a different wing to yours, as studies have shown that 85 per cent of sleeping children don’t wake to the sound of a smoke alarm.
 When you have interconnected alarms, you can sleep easy knowing any alarms that are triggered will sound throughout the house.

 Keep Your Family Safe